w7sst/MorseRunner/.github/DEVELOPERS.md

 - Delphi Community Edition (aka RX RAD Studio 10.4) Delphi CE is free for use by open source projects and Delphi is the perferred IDE at this time
 - Install and start Delphi CE
-### TBD how do you configure each IDE?
-- To open the project in the IDE Click File then click Open Project then navigate to where you cloned your MorseRunner repo and select the 51KB MorseRunner Delphi Project File then click Open.
+- To open the project in the IDE Click File then click Open Project then navigate to where you cloned your MorseRunner repo and select the VCL/MorseRunnerVcl.dproj (~44KB) which is a Delphi Project File then click Open.
+- Build the project via clicking Project then click Build MorseRunnerVcl
+- Install packages via clkicking Component on menu then click Install Packages.
+Click Add (lower right), navigate to and select VCL/Win32/Debug/MorseRunnerVcl.bpl, click open and click save.
+- Reopen the project
 - To run the source code - Click Run and Run again or click the play icon
+### TBD run fails

 1 - Clone your git repo into the IDE